- How can I create a database that I can use to calculate age-adjusted rates?

 A .txd.gz file is a compressed text file created by the Gzip compression utility.

-In SEER*Prep, input data must be stored in either text or compressed text files.
-If the input file is a text file then it must be named with a .txd extension.
+In SEER*Prep, all input data other than case files for NAACCR 22 format must be stored in either fixed-width text or compressed fixed-width text files.
+If the input file is a fixed-width text text file then it must be named with a .txd extension.
 Use a compressed format if you wish to reduce the disk space required to store your input data.
 Gzip, a free utility, creates files using the only compression format supported by SEER*Prep.
 SEER*Prep requires gzipped data files to have a .txd.gz extension.

 "ERROR: Line termination